 KSHS Teacher eNews

-Schedule Kansas Territorial Characters Performance - Students can participate in a 1850s territorial town hall political meeting at Constitution Hall State Historic Site.
-The Lecompton Reenactors will portray some of the notable people from the Bleeding Kansas era as they passionately discuss the pros and cons of the slavery issue.
-The group can also perform on-site at schools within one hour drive of Lecomption.
-Schedule a presentation for 2013-14 classes at 785-887-6520 or email@example.com.
+Students can participate in a 1850s territorial town hall political meeting at Constitution Hall State Historic Site, Lecompton.
+The Lecompton Reenactors will portray notable people from the Bleeding Kansas era as they passionately discuss the slavery issue.
+The group can also perform on-site at schools within one hour drive of Constitution Hall.
+To schedule a performance, contact 785-887-6520, firstname.lastname@example.org.

-Your gift to the Kansas Historical Foundation can instill a lifelong appreciation for Kansas history and its heritage.
-Please join us in saving, conserving, and creating opportunities.
-Preserve the past by investing in the future.
-Donate now.
+Donate to the Kansas Historical Foundation and preserve the past by investing in the future.

 Subscribe to further issues of the Teacher eNewsletter.